 The Youth Peer Jury is a second chance for first time offenders, where they may avoid juvenile court and hopefully turn a negative situation into a positive one.
 Jurors and offenders have benefited from the program.
 Jurors feel good about contributing to the community and see firsthand how poor decisions can lead to serious consequences.
 This is an excellent opportunity for youth to get involved in the community.

 Join the Peer Jury

-The Youth Peer Jury Program is actively recruiting all interested youths between the ages of 13 and 18 to become peer jurors.
+The Youth Peer Jury Program is actively recruiting all interested youth between the ages of 13 and 18 to become peer jurors.
 They must live in Western Springs and attend either Lyons Township High School or Nazareth Academy.
 Applications can be picked up at the Police Department or by contacting Sgt.
-Terry Madler.
+Arthur Hull.

 The Youth Peer Jury Program is also seeking community service sites that are non-profit organizations.

 The Village of Western Springs has been awarded an Urban Area Security Initiative (UASI) grant from the Cook County Department of Emergency Management & Regional Security, for the purchase of 16 anti-vehicle mobile barriers.
 Read on...